StarWhiz/docker_deployment_notes/README.md

 # Why do we do this?
 Because we set PermitRootLogin prohibit-password earlier.
 # So we can only login root on the remote server via rsa key.

+# As root user on local server generate Keys...
 ssh-keygen -t rsa
 cat ~/.ssh/id_rsa.pub

-# Installing Rsync.
+# Install Rsync.
 Local and remote server.
 2 installs total.
 sudo apt update
 sudo apt install rsync